-12.2.1 The item to be encapsulated shall be free of contamination or residual solvents (Requirement).

-12.2.2 Masking should be used to minimize material adhesion to the exterior surfaces of the assembly.

-12.2.3 When required, underfill of components prior to potting shall be defined in the engineering documentation (Requirement).

-12.2.4 For high voltage applications, bubbles and/or pinholes shall not be greater than 0.0254 mm (0.001 in) (Requirement).
+- 12.2.1 The item to be encapsulated shall be free of contamination or residual solvents (Requirement). - 12.2.2 Masking should be used to minimize material adhesion to the exterior surfaces of the assembly. - 12.2.3 When required, underfill of components prior to potting shall be defined in the engineering documentation (Requirement). - 12.2.4 For high voltage applications, bubbles and/or pinholes shall not be greater than 0.0254 mm (0.001 in) (Requirement).

-12.3 Post-cure Inspection
+12.3 Post-cure Examination

-12.3.1 The encapsulation material shall be free from contamination (Requirement).

-12.3.2 The encapsulation material shall fill the required areas completely and shall adhere to all surfaces as intended (See Figs. 12-1 and 12-2) (Requirement).

-12.3.3 Bubbles or pinholes shall be less than 0.635 mm (0.025 inch) diameter (See Fig. 12-2) (Requirement).

-12.3.4 Bubbles or a series of bubbles shall not form a continuous path between two electrically conductive elements (Requirement).

-12.3.5 For high voltage applications, bubbles and/or pinholes shall not be greater than 0.0254 mm (0.001 in) (Requirement).

-12.3.6 Potting material shall not be present on the exterior surfaces of the encapsulation mold.
-(Small amount of spillage is allowed if it does not interfere with mounting or markings) (See Fig. 12-2) (Requirement).

-12.3.7 The encapsulation material shall be free of fracture lines and cracks (Requirement).

-12.3.8 For connectors, the encapsulation material shall have concave fillets to the encapsulated wires (Requirement).

-12.3.9 Pins and sockets shall be free of encapsulating material (Requirement).
+- 12.3.1 The encapsulation material shall be free from contamination (Requirement). - 12.3.2 The encapsulation material shall fill the required areas completely and shall adhere to all surfaces as intended (Requirement). - 12.3.3 Bubbles or pinholes shall be less than 0.635 mm (0.025 inch) diameter (Requirement). - 12.3.4 Bubbles or a series of bubbles shall not form a continuous path between two electrically conductive elements (Requirement). - 12.3.5 For high voltage applications, bubbles and/or pinholes shall not be greater than 0.0254 mm (0.001 in) (Requirement). - 12.3.6 Potting material shall not be present on the exterior surfaces of the encapsulation mold.
+(Small amount of spillage is allowed if it does not interfere with mounting or markings) (Requirement). - 12.3.7 The encapsulation material shall be free of fracture lines and cracks (Requirement). - 12.3.8 For connectors, the encapsulation material has concave fillets to the encapsulated wires (Requirement). - 12.3.9 Pins and sockets shall be free of encapsulating material (Requirement).